drivelling-spinel/tartar/doc/extras.md

                                instructions
  - GOODIES\TAPE\3DODOOM.WAD  - fixes an issue with garbage output as options menu background
  - GOODIES\TAPE\NERVE.WAD    - adds custom title pic, level names, assigns correct music tracks and ensures intended level progression for No Rest for the Living.
-Also enables custom intermission backgrounds and thus will crash unless INTMAPNR.WAD is also loaded.
+Also enables custom intermission backgrounds provided INTMAPNR.WAD is also loaded.

-To play No Rest for the Living with Tartar enjoying the benefits of the helper WAD provided:
+{DEV} To play No Rest for the Living with Tartar enjoying the benefits of the helper WAD provided:

 1. Install Tartar and check that Doom 2 runs with it.

-2. Obtain INTMAPNR.WAD and place it in the same directory as TARTAR.EXE.
+2. _Optional_ obtain INTMAPNR.WAD and place it in the same directory as TARTAR.EXE.

 3. Put _helper_ NERVE.WAD found in GOODIES\TAPE directory of the distribution
    into TAPE directory sitting side by side with TARTAR.EXE.
 E.g.

    C:\GAMES\DOOM2\TARTAR.EXE
-   C:\GAMES\DOOM2\INTMAPNR.WAD
+   C:\GAMES\DOOM2\INTMAPNR.WAD    - optional
    ...
    C:\GAMES\DOOM2\TAPE
    C:\GAMES\DOOM2\TAPE\NERVE.WAD